m-soro/Project_1/README.md

 **Future Plans**

 - Re-write this using object oriented principles.
-- Fix the ball "running" issue
+- Fix the ball "running" issue.
 - Improve the collision detection function.
 A more advance approach is alter the velocity of the ball depending on where it hit the paddle.
 - If time permits, I may update the UI to be seasonal, i.e. halloween theme, holiday etc.